When are you Open?

-Not at the moment.
-In “normal” times, you can reserve books from the council’s book stock, including books from any other library in the Sheffield library system, but inter-library transfers are not currently available.
+You can reserve books from the council’s book stock, including books from any other library in the Sheffield library system.
 You cannot reserve yellow sticker books.

 Do you have any paid staff?

 We have one part-time paid worker in the role of “Library engagement and Events Coordinator”, primarily responsible for our new branch library in Lowedges.
 She is funded for a fixed-term contract of 2 years.
 Apart from that, the library is run entirely by volunteers.

 How do I become a library member?